-The Spheros SW is not an inexpensive reel with street prices starting at just under $199 at the time of this writing (8/17), but it is at the lower end of the price range for a quality saltwater spinning reel that can be used for your larger game fish.
+The Spheros SW is not an inexpensive reel, with street prices starting at just under $199 at the time of this writing (8/17), but it is at the lower end of the price range for a quality saltwater spinning reel that can be used for your larger game fish.

-The Spheros SW comes in 5 models ranging from a 5000 up to a 20000 and has a drag rating of between 22 and 41 lbs.
+The Spheros SW comes in 5 models ranging from 5000 to 20000 and has a drag rating of 22 and 41 lbs.

 The Bottom Line